DanielaPamplona/SWN/README.md

 ### How to run

-If you want to generate 12 images, of 200 pixels, with blocks of 20 pixels, baseline shift 4 pixels and save in the folder /home/Test_SWN/, you open a terminal on the folder where the code is and type:
+If you want to generate 12 images, of 200 pixels, with blocks of 20 pixels, baseline shift 4 pixels and save in the folder /home/pamplona/Test_SWN/, you open a terminal on the folder where the code is and type:

-python generate_SWN.py -T 12 -N 200 -beta 20 -alpha 4 -o /home/Test_SWN/
+python generate_SWN.py -T 12 -N 200 -beta 20 -alpha 4 -o /home/pamplona/Test_SWN/

-This is a self-standing code and you just have to change the parameters in the terminal.
-The parameters follow the same notation as in the article.
-For more details, see XXX.
+This is a self-standing code and you just have to change the arguments in the terminal.

-This code will create folder /home/Test_SWN/, if necessary.
-Stimulus images images will be called image_YYY.png where YYY is the image number padded with zeros in such way that the number of digits is the same for the entire dataset.
+Images will be saved in the folder OUTPUT_FOLDER_PATH.
+If this folder does not exists, it will be created.
+Stimulus images images will be called image_YYY.png where YYY is the image number padded with zeros.
+The number of zeros is defined automatically in such way that the number of digits is the same for the entire dataset.
+In addition to the images, the arguments will be saved automatically in a file called args.txt and the histograms of vertical and horizontal the shifts sizes for the entire dataset are saved in shifts_ditribution.png

 ### How to get help
 If you want to understand the meaning of the paramenetrs and some help on running the code you type: